brycejohnston/evapotranspiration/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/brycejohnston/evapotranspiration.
+Bug reports and pull requests are welcome on GitHub at https://github.com/AgRuby/evapotranspiration.

 ## License

-The gem is available as open source under the terms of the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
+The gem is available as open source under the terms of the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause) (see LICENSE.txt).

 The original PyETo Python package it is based on was released under the BSD 3-Clause License (see LICENSE-ORIGINAL.txt).